Common Mistakes That Slow Down Framer Sites (2026)

 2. Too Many (or Overly Complex) Animations

 Framer allows for beautiful animations and interactions, but too much movement can overwhelm both your audience and your site’s performance.
-Poorly optimised animations consume CPU/GPU resources, leading to lag and stuttering, especially on mobile devices.
+Poorly optimized animations consume CPU/GPU resources, leading to lag and stuttering, especially on mobile devices.

 2.1 Layering Animations Without Performance Checks